tier4/AutowareArchitectureProposal.iv/vehicle/raw_vehicle_cmd_converter/README.md

 # raw_vehicle_cmd_converter

-`raw_vehicle_command_converter` is a node that convert desired acceleration and velocity to mechanical input by using feed forward + feed back control(optional).
+`raw_vehicle_command_converter` is a node that converts desired acceleration and velocity to mechanical input by using feed forward + feed back control (optional).

 ## Input topics